damdoy/fpga_peripherals/uart/README.md

 The fpga will send a byte a few time per second.
 Aditionaly, to demonstrate interactivity an echo is implemented where every bytes received by the fpga will be sent back.

+The Uart module can be parametered for a specific uart frequency, it contains buffer that will store bytes to send or receive while waiting for their processing.

 ## How to build and run

 Generate the bitstream for the fpga using `make`, program the fpga with `make prog`.